-- 1.1 That the Board considers and comments upon the draft Equality, Diversity and Inclusion Policy 2022 as set out in Appendix 1. - 1.2 That the Board notes the proposal to utilise the Local Government Association Equality Framework (Appendix 2) to develop the council's Equality, Diversity and Inclusion strategy.
+- 1.1 That the Equality, Diversity and Inclusion Policy 2022 as set out in Appendix 1 be approved. - 1.2 The Local Government Association Equality Framework (Appendix 2) be utilised to develop the council's Equality, Diversity and Inclusion strategy.